-Aside from being the exam of the shortest duration, Speaking also is the only interactive component in the IELTS exam.
-This apparently different exam also needs slightly different approach.
-Let’s find out how!
+Aside from being the exam of the shortest duration, speaking also is the only interactive component in the IELTS exam.
+This apparently different exam also needs a slightly different approach.
+Let’s find out some amazing IELTS speaking tips.

 Format of the Speaking Test

 The speaking section consists of three parts: two structured interviews and one short speech.
 It takes about 11 to 14 minutes and every part is recorded.

 The examiner asks you general questions and answers about yourself and a range of familiar topics, such as home, family, work, studies and interests.
 This part lasts between 4 and 5 minutes.